By Hayley Stobbs R.Ac.

 My favourite resource for food energetics information is from the book Helping Ourselves by Daverick Leggett.

-Vegetables: Artichoke, Asparagus, Eggplant, Beet, Broccoli, Carrot, Celery, Chicory, Dandelion Leaf, Fennel, Kale, Leek, Mushroom, Onion, Parsnip, Plantain, Scallion, Sea Vegetabls, Spinach, Swiss Chard, Sprouts (especially broccoli), Tomato.
+Vegetables: Artichoke, Asparagus, Eggplant, Beet, Broccoli, Carrot, Celery, Chicory, Dandelion Leaf, Fennel, Kale, Leek, Mushroom, Nettle, Onion, Parsnip, Plantain, Scallion, Sea Vegetables, Spinach, Swiss Chard, Sprouts (especially broccoli), Tomato.

 Fruits: Apple (Grannysmith), Avocado, Blackberry, Blackcurrant, Cherry, Crabapple, Date, Gooseberry, Grape, Kumquat, Lemon/Lime, Lychee, Mulberry, orange, Plum, Quince, Raspberry, Strawberry, Umeboshi plum.